forderud/UnixSharedLibs/static-libstdc++/README.md

-Reproducer for problem with `-static-libstdc++` in shared libraries
+Reproducer for problem with `-static-libstdc++` in shared libraries by Aleksei Skorodumov.

 **GOAL**: Develop a Linux shared library (.so) with as few run-time dependencies as possible, so that it becomes compatible with multiple distros of various age.